NExT-Chat: An LMM for Chat, Detection and Segmentation: Introduction

-Building upon the proposed pixel2emb method, we introduce a new LMM named NExT-Chat.
-NExT-Chat is designed to handle various conversation scenarios, including visual grounding (Fig.~\ref{fig:demo_grd}), region caption (Fig.~\ref{fig:demo_region_cap}), grounded image caption (Fig.~\ref{fig:demo_grd_cap}).
-Thanks to the incorporation of LLM, the NExT-Chat is also capable of handling scenarios that requires grounded reasoning.
+Building upon the proposed pix2emb method, we introduce a new LMM named NExT-Chat.
+NExT-Chat is designed to handle various conversation scenarios, including visual grounding (Fig.~\ref{fig:demo_grd}), region caption (Fig.~\ref{fig:demo_region_cap}), and grounded image caption (Fig.~\ref{fig:demo_grd_cap}).
+Thanks to the incorporation of LLM, NExT-Chat is also capable of handling scenarios that requires grounded reasoning.
 By providing an extensive array of examples, we effectively demonstrate NExT-Chat's remarkable proficiency in understanding various components, including background elements, minute objects, and associating the objects with related knowledge.
+Moreover, we validate our NExT-Chat on various datasets.
+On the POPE-Random dataset, NExT-Chat achieves an impressive accuracy of 87.7, surpassing Shikra's 86.9.
+In referring expression segmentation (RES), it attains an average cIoU of 68.9, outperforming LISA's 67.9.
+Moreover, NExT-Chat achieves a remarkable 79.6 in CIDEr score for RefCOCOg region captioning, significantly exceeding Kosmos-2's 62.3.

 To summarize, our contributions can be listed as follows: \begin{itemize}[leftmargin=7.5mm] \item {\it Effective Method}.
-We propose the pixel2emb method, which can accommodate different output formats such as bounding boxes and segmentation masks. \item {\it NExT-Chat Model}.
-Based on the proposed pixel2seq method, we build NExT-Chat.
-To the best of our knowledge, this is the first try to unify the chat, region input, detection and segmentation in a single LMM. \item {\it Experiments and Demos}.
-We conduct comprehensive experiments and provide abundant qualitative results to showcase the effectiveness of our proposed method. \end{itemize}
+We propose the pix2emb method, which can accommodate different output formats such as bounding boxes and segmentation masks. \item {\it NExT-Chat Model}.
+Based on the proposed pix2emb method, we build NExT-Chat that can unify the chat, region input, detection and segmentation in a single LMM. \item {\it Experiments and Demos}.
+We provide abundant qualitative and quantitative results to showcase the effectiveness of our proposed method. \end{itemize}